btemplep/authzee/docs/specification.md

         },
         "equality": {
             "description": "Expected value for the query to return.
 If the query result matches this value the grant is a considered applicable to the request."
+        },
+        "applicable_on_failure": {
+            "type": "boolean",
+            "description": "If true, the grant is considered applicable when the query evaluation fails.
+Useful as a fail-safe for deny grants."
         }
     }
 }